-Students are facing the challenge of developing an electro formula because the world is quickly revolving to electromobility
+Students are facing the challenge of developing an electro formula because the world is quickly revolving to electromobility tric Arrow leader described one of the obstacles to which they came across in the process of developing an electric formula.

 Students are facing the challenge of developing an electro formula because the world is quickly revolving to electro mobilty.
 They are striving to show that it is possible to make a fully-electric vehicle in Serbia.
 Knowledge in this area is "imported".